|Healthy Diet Plans >> Health Issues and Diet >> Diverticulitis|

 Diverticulitis Diet, Nutrition

 Excess pressure exerted on the walls of the colon, while emptying one’s bowels, sometimes lead to the formation of small bags or pouches called diverticula.
 The presence of one or more diverticula is referred to as diverticulosis.
 In case the diverticula develop an infection, the condition is known as diverticulitis.
 The inflammation and infection is a result of food or fecal matter getting trapped in the small pouches.
 A low fiber diet is a major cause for diverticulitis, and this accounts for the disease to be more common among Americans as opposed to Asians and Africans.
-Diverticulitis responds well to medication, but a carefully chosen diet plan becomes a requisite as well.

 A diverticulitis diet should be administered depending upon the intensity of the inflammation.
 The initial aim should be to reduce the inflammation and pain.
 During this period, the diverticulitis diet should be a very low residue one that consists of less than 10 gm of fiber per daily allowance.
 This helps the intestine to heal faster as the load on the intestinal walls is also reduced.
 In the initial days of being affected, a liquid diet for diverticulitis is well suited to soothe the pain and inflammation.
 An easily digestible diet menu consisting of softly cooked and smashed rice and vegetables is a good choice.
 In case the healing period is delayed, your physician may also prescribe a multivitamin supplement so that the body is not deprived of the essential nutrients.
 Once the healing has set in, it is now imperative to seek out ways to prevent future spells of diverticulitis.
 A high fiber diet for diverticulitis is the essence of rightly addressing the issue.
 Include at least 40 gm of fiber in your daily consumption of food.
 Fiber can be of soluble and insoluble kind.
 Soluble fiber forms a soft pulp that passes easily through the intestines.
 Insoluble fiber does not change its form and is expelled as such from the body.
 Fiber provides the required roughage in your diet that eases off any pressure on the walls of the colon and wards off any signs of constipation.
 Along with the high fiber foods, it is essential to follow a bland diet for diverticulitis.
 Spicy and seasoned foods are best avoided as they can irritate the lining of the intestines and cause an inflammation to flare up.